sunfounder/ultimate-sensor-kit/docs/source/iot_project/15-iot_Bluetooth_lcd.rst

 #.
 Open the Serial monitor(set baudrate to **9600**) to view debug messages.

-3. App and Bluetooth moudule Connection
+3. App and Bluetooth module Connection
 -----------------------------------------------
 We can use an app called "Serial Bluetooth Terminal" to send messages from the Bluetooth module to Arduino.